Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 :::{.paste target=grammar-rule-propertyDeclaration}
 :::

 Property declarations are used to create read-only (`val`) or mutable (`var`) entities in their respective scope.
 Properties may also have custom getter or setter --- functions which are used to read or write the property value.

 #### Read-only property declaration

 A read-only property declaration `val x: T = e` introduces `x` as a name of the result of `e`.
 Both the right-hand value `e` and the type `T` are optional, however, at least one of them must be specified.
 More so, if the type of `e` cannot be [inferred][Type inference], the type `T` must be specified explicitly.
 In case both are specified, the type of `e` must be a subtype of `T` (see [subtyping][Subtyping] for more details).

+TODO(it's wrong, the type may also be inferred from getter)

 A read-only property declaration may include a custom [getter][Getters and setters] in the form of